-Just 75 miles southwest of the suburban sprawl of Kansas City, 25 miles west of the I-335 Kansas Turnpike, Council Grove (pop.
-2,182) still looks much as it did over a century ago, when, from the 1830s to the 1860s, it was the most important of all way stations on the Santa Fe Trail.
+Just 75 mi (121 km) southwest of the suburban sprawl of Kansas City and 25 mi (40 km) west of the I-335 Kansas Turnpike, Council Grove (pop.
+2,079) still looks much as it did over a century ago, when, from the 1830s to the 1860s, it was the most important of all way stations on the Santa Fe Trail.
 Council Grove’s lush maples and oaks were the last hardwoods available on the long route west across the treeless plain, which meant traders and travelers could make final repairs and stock up on spare axles and other essentials.
-It was also the western extent of “safe territory”; beyond here travelers were subject to frequent attacks by hostile Native Americans.
+It was also the western extent of “safe territory”; beyond here travelers were subject to frequent attacks by Native Americans.

 Nowadays the town proudly preserves its many historic sites, and in many ways serves as the most not-to-be-missed stop for modern travelers heading along the Santa Fe Trail.
-Though by now the trees themselves are little more than desiccated stumps, the sites of two of the most important trail icons are marked along Main Street (US-56), east of the bridge over the small Neosho River: the Council Oak, under which, in 1825, the indigenous Kansa and Osage people agreed to allow Americans to cross their territory, and the Post Office Oak, which served as a natural message center for early travelers.
-Four blocks west, the Last Chance Store at Main and Chautauqua Streets has served as a bank and a post office since it was built in 1857.
+Though by now the trees themselves are little more than desiccated stumps, the sites of two of the most important trail icons are marked along Main Street (US-56), east of the bridge over the small Neosho River: the Council Oak, under which, in 1825, the indigenous Kansa and Osage people agreed to allow pioneers to cross their territory, and the Post Office Oak, which served as a natural message center for early travelers.
+Four blocks west, the 1857 Last Chance Store at Main and Chautauqua Streets which served as a bank and a post office, is now a state historic site.

 Burlingame and Baldwin City

-Between Council Grove and Kansas City, US-56 passes through the lovely cattle-ranching grasslands of the northern Flint Hills, zigzagging at 90-degree angles through onetime coal-mining towns like Worden, Overbrook, and Scranton.
+Between Council Grove and Kansas City, US-56 passes through the lovely cattle-ranching grasslands of the northern Flint Hills, zigzagging at 90-degree angles through onetime coal-mining towns like Scranton, Overbrook, and Worden.
 Burlingame (pop.
-934), the largest of this bunch, is noteworthy for its broad, brick-paved, 20-mph Main Street (US-56), lined by diverse 100-year-old buildings painted with a barrage of signs advertising the usual liquor, food, and auto parts.
+890), the largest of this bunch, is noteworthy for its broad, brick-paved, 20-mph (32 km/h) Main Street (US-56), lined by diverse 100-year-old buildings painted with a barrage of signs advertising the usual liquor, food, and auto parts.

 For the rest of the way east to Kansas City, US-56 parallels I-35 across lush rolling grassland pastures and farms, marked in places by signs reading “Old US-50.”
-Along this route, two miles west of Gardner, a historical marker stands on the site where the Santa Fe and Oregon Trails once divided.
+Along this route, 2 mi (3.2 km) west of Gardner, a historical marker stands on the site where the Santa Fe and Oregon Trails once divided.
 For many years, a crude wooden sign pointed westbound travelers in the proper direction: left to Santa Fe, right to Oregon.